PelletierConstructionGroup/pelletier-construction-group-nextjs/.github/pull_request_template.md

 Screenshots/gifs/videos/diagrams/other visual aids.
 Remember to:
-Add reviewers, assignees and labels in the menu on the right. ---> Enable auto-merge (squash) at the bottom of the page.
+Add reviewers, assignees and labels in the menu on the right. ---> Enable auto-merge (squash) at the bottom of the page..